gisioraelvis/Stack-Overflow-lite/README.md

 #### Frontend

+1. Clone the repository.
+2. Run `npm install` to install the dependencies.
+3. Start the development server with `ng serve -o`.
+4. If the browser does not open automatically, navigate to http://localhost:4200.

 #### Backend

 1. Clone the repository.
-2. Run npm install to install the dependencies.
+2. Run `npm install` to install the dependencies.
 3. Create a database in MSSQL and update the database configuration in .env.
-4. Run the database migration scripts to create the necessary tables and stored procedures.
+4. Run the sql scripts in the database folder to create the db, necessary tables and stored procedures.
-5. Start the server with npm run dev.
+5. Start the server with `npm run start:dev`.
-6. Send API requests to http://localhost:5500 using the [Postman collection](#) or any other API client.
+6. Send API requests to http://localhost:5500.
+Find included Postman collection in the root folder.

 ### Screenshots